DHTMLX/docs-suite/docs/tabbar/configuring_tabbar.md

 **Related sample**: [Tabbar.
 Mode: top, left, right, bottom](https://snippet.dhtmlx.com/xq6k0tts)

 When initialized with default settings, Tabbar is located at the top of a page.
-You can locate dhtmlxTabbar at any desired side of your application by using any other value of the [mode](tabbar/api/tabbar_mode_config.md) property.
+You can locate DHTMLX Tabbar at any desired side of your application by using any other value of the [mode](tabbar/api/tabbar_mode_config.md) property.
 Besides "top", it can also take "bottom","left" or "right" values. e.g.:

 ~~~js